What is Careers Education, Information, Advice and Guidance (CEIAG)?

 • Develop and maintain annual careers plan for achieving current priorities including delivering the planned program, meeting staffing and CPD costs, and monitoring, reviewing and evaluating the strategy.

-• Access external support via careers exhibitions/transition workshops to enhance the provision of careers guidance within school.
+• Access external support via careers exhibitions/transition workshops to enhance the provision of careers guidance within the school.

 • Set out clearly the contribution expected of all staff including subject teachers and tutors for our young people’s career learning and planning.